vvss12300/learn_in_2_hours_typescript/README.md

 ```

 - Type Alias
-	- Create a custom type that are common in the application
+	- Create a custom type that is common in the application
 	- Use the TS **type** keyword to define a custom type
 	- Best practice to use Pascal casing for types
-	- A common practice is to create a folder as **types** in the project and have all common types used accoss application as seperate files or single file in this folder
+	- A common practice is to create a folder as **types** in the project and have all common types used across application as separate files or single files in this folder

 ```javascript
 // Create a custom type person